-Reaching your full potential as a swimmer requires a seemingly unfathomable investment in time spent training, the majority of which is spent in the pool.
-If the skin had a greater ability to change in terms of genetics, then we’d perhaps see the fourth generation of elite swimmers starting to develop scales and their legs increasingly starting to resemble the tail fin of a mermaid.
+Reaching your full potential as a swimmer requires a seemingly unfathomable time investment in training, the majority of which is spent in the pool.
+If the skin had a greater ability to change in terms of genetics, then we’d perhaps see the fourth generation of elite swimmers developing scales, and legs that resemble the tail fin of a mermaid.

-There doesn’t seem to be any difference between boys and girls with regard to height, weight and lean muscle mass before puberty begins at the age of 12–14.
+There doesn’t seem to be any difference between boys and girls in terms of height, weight and lean muscle mass before puberty begins at the age of 12–14.
 However, girls have somewhat more body fat compared to boys, which is the result of the hormones estrogen and testosterone.
 Fetuses that will develop into men secrete testosterone in their testicles.
-When the young boy is born, this testosterone factory stops what it’s doing after having been told to do so by the brain’s pineal gland.
-The differences in body fat remain at a low level until puberty, when the testicles once again start producing testosterone.
+When the young boy is born, the brain’s pineal gland shuts down the testosterone factory.
+The differences in body fat remain at a low level until puberty when the testicles once again start producing testosterone.

 The testosterone makes boys produce more proteins, which build bones and muscles.
 A 14-year-old boy typically grows a whopping four inches in a year.
 Malnutrition may interfere with puberty and is one of the reasons why some groups of people are shorter on average.
-The estrogen that girls start producing to an increasing extent in puberty makes their hips wider, their breasts larger and helps their body store a little bit extra fat.
+The estrogen that girls start producing to an increasing extent in puberty makes their hips wider, their breasts larger and helps their body store a little bit of extra fat.
 These are critical characteristics for humans in terms of survival and evolution of the species, but they also mean that men are the winners in the biological lottery when it comes to swimming and other physically demanding activities.

-The hormonal roller-coaster in adolescence results in men being on average five to seven inches taller than women.
+The hormonal roller coaster in adolescence results in men being on average 5–7 inches taller than women.
 Adult men on average weigh 30–40 pounds more and their body fat is 6–9 percentage points lower compared to women.
-Given that their training is similar and that testosterone is not added in any unnatural way, men are stronger than women.
-The muscle mass for men grows from the onset of puberty until they are approximately 22 years old, whereas women reach their maximum level already at the age of 16–18.
+Given that their training is similar, and that testosterone is not added in any unnatural way, men are stronger than women.
+Muscle mass for men increases from the onset of puberty until they are approximately 22 years old whereas women reach their maximum level at the age of 16–18.

-In light of research on the physical development of adolescents, it’s therefore likely that The Kid has yet to reach the age for top performances.
-Even if the natural growth process is individual, The Kid still probably has five years of steady increase of his potential to look forward to, given that his training program is correctly designed.
-If his movement along the developmental staircase resembles that of Michael Phelps, then he should, if everything goes according to plan, be able to reach a high international level.
-If he instead progresses similar to Ryan Lochte, then The Kid has a top level world-class career to look forward to.
+In light of research on adolescent physical development, it’s therefore likely that The Kid has yet to reach the age for top performances.
+Even if the natural growth process is individual, The Kid still has probably five years of steady increase of his potential to look forward to, assuming his training program is correctly designed.
+If his movement along the developmental staircase resembles that of Michael Phelps, then he should—if everything goes according to plan—be able to reach a high international level.
+If he instead progresses similar to Ryan Lochte, then The Kid has a top-level, world-class career to look forward to.

-Generally speaking, one might argue that there are two types of training programs in youth sports, the East German model and the soccer model.
+Generally speaking, one might argue that there are two types of training programs in youth sports: the East German model and the soccer model.